uhi22/foccci/README.md

 - [ ] Clarify expected contactor current and use appropriate drivers
 - [ ] TVS at the 12V.
 SMAJ18A ?
 - [ ] TVS at the CP
-- [ ] 470u input cap is an electrolytic?
 - [ ] Might put a Schottky protection diode on the temperate sense inputs.
 - [ ] Clarify interface (electrically and mechanically)
     - [ ] Electrically: Interface ideas here: https://openinverter.org/forum/viewtopic.php?p=58697#p58697